Feng shui – the Chinese art of placement

 Q: So are there any occasions when feng shui doesn’t work?

-JC: Not really.
+Jan: Not really.
 Although sometimes people don’t do what you tell them and then they’re surprised when they don’t get results.
-And there have been occasions when things have changed but the people didn’t notice, or didn’t attribute it to the feng shui.
+And there have been occasions when things have changed but the people didn’t notice or didn’t attribute it to the feng shui.
 Or sometimes they had totally unrealistic or non-specific expectations.
 You can’t expect feng shui to build you a billion-dollar empire if you sit around on the couch watching TV.

 Q: Do people have to believe in it for it to work?